-But don’t worry … nobody’s going to pay one bit of attention to those nutritional upgrades.
+But don’t worry … nobody will pay one bit of attention to those healthy upgrades.
 There’s way too much yumminess going on here for anybody to be noticing the fact that it’s also pretty healthy.

 So let’s talk logistics and get this summer-y, Hawaiian vibe going!

 How Ripe Should Bananas Be for Banana Bread?

 As bananas ripen, their starch converts to sugar.
 That’s why brown-speckled, overripe bananas taste much sweeter (and, arguably, also more banana-y) than their bright yellow or their still-slightly-green counterparts.

 The bananas you probably most enjoy eating straight-up, or slicing on cereal (the perfectly yellow ones) actually aren’t the best ones to use for baking banana bread.